panjoel4/Python_for_Geoscientist-Pycon2020/README.md

 * [pyGIMLi - Geophysical Inversion & Modelling Library](https://www.pygimli.org/)
 * [pyLEFA - LEFA GIS Tools](http://lefa.geologov.net/download-2/pylefa/)

+## Implementation on Database Management System (Bonus)
+Unfortunately, I couldn't attach the code for the implementation on database management system.
+This is the property of my current company, so releasing the code is not possible.
+However, you can still see what we have done using python on our company page [here](http://horizon-perdana.co.id/products/hope-solution/) or you can watch this video below on of our portfolio.

 ## Book Recommendation
 I remember that someone asked me about book recommendation which I wasn't able to recall back in the talk, this is the [link](https://www.elsevier.com/books/machine-learning-guide-for-oil-and-gas-using-python/belyadi/978-0-12-821929-4) to the book that you might want to read.